LeapFrog Investments: Funds & Strategy growth

-In 2019, LeapFrog raised $700 million USD for its third emerging markets fund.
-It used the funds to invest in companies including WorldRemit and MedGenome.
-The fund launched with 40 institutional investors including Prudential Financial, OPIC and International Finance Corporation.
+In 2019, LeapFrog raised $700 million USD for its flagship emerging markets fund.
+It used the funds to invest in companies including WorldRemit (now Zepz), HDBank and HealthifyMe.
+The fund launched with 40 institutional investors including Prudential Financial, OPIC and International Finance Corporation (IFC).

-In March 2021, Temasek, an investment company headquartered in Singapore, entered into a $500 million USD strategic partnership with LeapFrog.
+In March 2021, Temasek Holdings, an investment company headquartered in Singapore, entered into a $500 million USD strategic partnership with LeapFrog.
+As part of the agreement, Temasek received a minority stake in LeapFrog and took a seat on its board of directors.
 The multi-fund investment by Temasek anchors LeapFrog's future funds and provides growth capital to support the expansion of the LeapFrog team and investment capabilities across Asia and Africa.